Aldous' Spectral Gap Conjecture for Normal Sets: Abstract

 \section{Abstract}

-Let $G$ be a finite group and $\Sigma\subseteq G$ a symmetric subset.
-Every eigenvalue of the adjacency matrix of the Cayley graph $\cay\left(G,\Sigma\right)$ is naturally associated with some irreducible representation of $G$.
-Aldous' spectral gap conjecture, proved by Caputo, Liggett and Richthammer \cite{caputo2010proof}, states that if $\Sigma$ is a set of transpositions in the symmetric group $S_{n}$, then the second eigenvalue of $\cay\left(S_{n},\Sigma\right)$ is always associated with the standard representation of $S_{n}$.
+Let $S_{n}$ denote the symmetric group on $n$ elements, and $\Sigma\subseteq S_{n}$ a symmetric subset of permutations.
+Aldous' spectral gap conjecture, proved by Caputo, Liggett and Richthammer \cite{caputo2010proof}, states that if $\Sigma$ is a set of transpositions, then the second eigenvalue of the Cayley graph $\cay\left(S_{n},\Sigma\right)$ is identical to the second eigenvalue of the Schreier graph on $n$ vertices depicting the action of $S_{n}$ on $\left\{ 1,\ldots,n\right\} $.
 Inspired by this seminal result, we study similar questions for other types of sets in $S_{n}$.
 Specifically, we consider normal sets: sets that are invariant under conjugation.
-Relying on character bounds due to Larsen and Shalev \cite{larsen2008characters}, we show that for large enough $n$, if $\Sigma\subset S_{n}$ is a full conjugacy class, then the largest non-trivial eigenvalue is always associated with one of eight low-dimensional representations.
-We further show that this type of result does not hold when $\Sigma$ is an arbitrary normal set, but a slightly weaker result does hold.
-We state a conjecture in the same spirit regarding an arbitrary symmetric set $\Sigma\subset S_{n}$.
+Relying on character bounds due to Larsen and Shalev \cite{larsen2008characters}, we show that for large enough $n$, if $\Sigma\subset S_{n}$ is a full conjugacy class, then the second eigenvalue of $\mathrm{Cay}\left(S_{n},\Sigma\right)$ is roughly identical to the second eigenvalue of the Schreier graph depicting the action of $S_{n}$ on ordered $4$-tuples of elements from $\left\{ 1,\ldots,n\right\} $.
+We further show that this type of result does not hold when $\Sigma$ is an arbitrary normal set, but a slightly weaker one does hold.
+We state a conjecture in the same spirit regarding an arbitrary symmetric set $\Sigma\subset S_{n}$, which yields surprisingly strong consequences.